isomorphic-software/smartclient-docs/reference.md

 _Example_: `2005/11/4 11:03` |
 | toSerializeableDate | Date in the format YYYY-MM-DD HH:MM:SS
 _Example_: `2005-11-04 11:09:15` |
 | toDateStamp | Date in the format `<YYYYMMDD>`T`<HHMMSS>`Z _Example_: `20051104T111001Z`

-Note: In addition to these standard formats, custom formatting can be set by passing a function directly to [DateUtil.setNormalDisplayFormat](classes/DateUtil.md#classmethod-dateutilsetnormaldisplayformat) et al. This function will then be executed whenever the appropriate formatter method is called \[eg [Date.toNormalDate](classes/Date.md#method-datetonormaldate)\], in the scope of the date instance in question. |
+Note: In addition to these standard formats, custom formatting can be set by passing a function directly to [DateUtil.setNormalDisplayFormat](classes/DateUtil.md#classmethod-dateutilsetnormaldisplayformat) et al. This function will then be executed whenever the appropriate formatter method is called \[eg [Date.toNormalDate](classes/Date.md#method-datetonormaldate)\], in the scope of the date instance in question.

+Custom formatting can also be applied by passing a [FormatString](#type-formatstring) instead of a `DateDisplayFormat` string to [DateUtil.setNormalDisplayFormat](classes/DateUtil.md#classmethod-dateutilsetnormaldisplayformat) et al. See the `FormatString` docs for details. |

 ---
 ## Type: DateEditingStyle